There are several reasons you may need to amend your tax return.

 - You learned a filed form you received from a third party was incorrect.

 - You forgot to include income or learned that income you didn’t report was taxable.

-- You forgot to include or learned about deductions or credits you didn’t take.
+- You forgot to include or learned about deductions or tax credits you didn’t take.

-- You received a notice or letter from the IRS, don’t agree with their calculation of what you owe, but no longer believe your original return is completely accurate.
+- You received a notice or letter from the IRS informing you have a tax liability, disagree with their calculation of what you owe, but no longer believe your original return is completely accurate.

 - You included income or deductions in the wrong year.

-- You need to add deductions or credits that carry back to previous years or carry forward to future years.
+- You need to add deductions or credits that carry back to prior years or carry forward to future years.

 What happens if you don’t amend your return depends on what you owe.

 - If the IRS determines you owe additional tax, they will charge you interest and penalties.
 Amending your return sooner so you pay sooner can reduce your interest and penalties.